 I really enjoyed visiting the Atlas Mountains, just a few hours away from Marrakech.
 The mountains stretch across multiple countries and there are many ways to discover them.
 I was able to hike a part of them for a few hours and enjoy a tajine while taking in the view.
 I can’t wait to go back and plan a multiple days hike.

 I booked myself a short trip to Essaouira as I had never seen this coastal city before and it was only two hours away from Marrakech.
 The bus costs less than $10 and drops you at the entrance of the medina.

 I loved how small the old town was which finally gave me a chance to get lost in the multiple souks without being on my Google Maps to find my way back.
 The beach was also a big five minutes away from my modest hotel so I was able to get a swim in and enjoy mint tea on a long chair daily.

 It definitely felt nice to be in such a quiet[er] place for a few days.

-vignoble du val d’argan
+Vignoble du val d’argan

 This vineyard was one of my favourite stops in Morocco!
-They offer a great lunch deal for 35 euros that includes a 3-course service, a visit of their installation and unlimited wine tastings by the pool.
+They offer a great lunch deal for 35 euros that includes a 3-course service, a visit to their installation and unlimited wine tastings by the pool.
 I had the pleasure to share my meal with the cutest retired couple from Berlin.

 I fell in love with this tiny restaurant steps away from my hotel.
 The menu was simple but offered all my favourite dishes cooked with care.
 The owner was lovely and I liked the vibe he created with his music and decor.